lewis-hue/oracle-powerbi/README.md

 ---

-### Business Intelligence Pipeline
+### Sales Analysis Pipeline
 This analysis involves a data pipeline for **sales prediction and visualization**.
 It helps businesses track sales trends, evaluate marketing efforts, and optimize strategies based on insights generated from historical data.

 ![Data Pipeline](https://github.com/lewis-hue/oracle-powerbi/blob/main/Data%20Pipeline%20Oracle.png)

-- **Sales Data Pipeline**: This pipeline ingests, cleans, and processes data for predictive modeling.
+- **Sales Analysis Pipeline**: This pipeline ingests, cleans, and processes data for predictive modeling.
 It includes various steps such as data preprocessing, feature engineering, model training, and generating sales predictions for visualization.

 ### 📦 Sales Predictions and Marketing ROI Table